AlexandreDecan/portion/README.md

    * for `i.replace`: `ignore_inf`;
    * for `i.overlaps`: `adjacent`;
  - Remove deprecated `permissive` in `.overlaps` (use `adjacent` instead).
+ - Restructure package in modules instead of a flat file.
+ - Restructure tests for each module instead of a flat file.
  - Infinities have a hash value.
- - `Interval` and `AtomicInterval` are hashable if and only if the bounds are hashable.
+ - An interval is hashable if and only if is bounds are hashable.

 **1.10.0** (2019-09-26)